-This herb seasoned slow cooker turkey breast recipe is quick and easy to make, and tastes delicious!
-It’s great for first time hosts or small gatherings.
+This herb seasoned slow cooker turkey breast recipe is quick and easy to prep, and tastes delicious!
+It comes out moist and juicy, and is great for first time hosts or small gatherings.
 Add it to your Thanksgiving table or Christmas dinner menu.

-This crockpot turkey recipe is my new favorite thing.
+This turkey recipe is my new favorite thing for holidays and dinner party menus.
 It’s flavorful, it’s moist, and it’s super easy to make.

 Why You’ll Love It